swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 }
 ```

-With the definition of `Aquarium` above, the closure will only need to be
+With the definition of `Aquarium` above, the closure may only need to be
 evaluated a few times before it starts returning true.
 At which point polling
 will end, and no failure will be reported.

-Polling will be stopped in the following cases:
+Polling will be stopped when either:

-- The specified `duration` has elapsed.
+- the specified `duration` has elapsed,
-- If the task that started the polling is cancelled.
+- the task that started the polling is cancelled,
-- For `PollingStopCondition.firstPass`: The first time the closure returns true
-  or a non-nil value
-- For `PollingStopCondition.stopsPassing`: The first time the closure returns
+- the closure returns a value that satisfies the stopping condition, or
-  false or nil.
-- The first time the closure throws an error.
+- the closure throws an error.

 ## Source compatibility